 2. Diving: Nur Dhabitah Sabri

 Dhabitah made history in 2021 when she became the first Malaysian diver to clinch a silver medal for the 3m springboard event at the Commonwealth Games.
-The newly-wed who got married in April this year, is often paired up for events with national diving queen Datuk Pandelela Rinong – the first Malaysian female athlete to win an Olympic medal back in 2012.
+She is often paired up for events with national diving queen Datuk Pandelela Rinong – the first Malaysian female athlete to win an Olympic medal back in 2012.

 Follow her here.